Nuclear verdict disarmament: AI dashcams proving an effective deterrent

 The results speak for themselves.

-“We have seen customers that reduced [accident] rates above 70% and really saved millions of dollars,” explained Abhishek Gupta, Motive VP of product.
+“We have seen customers that reduced [accident] rates above 70% and really saved millions of dollars,” explained Abhishek Gupta, Motive SVP of Product Management.
 “The use of AI coaching and workforce management will only help reduce the impact of potential nuclear verdicts, because what it’ll do is create more documentation, less risk, and less liability for all these fleets.”

 Alain Samaha, president and CEO of Teletrac, pointed to the power of video proof as another reason to invest in dashcams.
 After adopting Teletrac’s AI-powered IQ Camera, he said one fleet “had three back-to-back incidents across their fleets, and they got exonerated from all of them.”